Contraceptive diaphragm or cap

 - always check that your cervix is covered – it feels like a lump, a bit like the end of your nose

-- if your cervix isn't covered, take the diaphragm out by hooking your finger under the rim or loop (if there is one) and pulling downwards, then try again
+- if your cervix is not covered, take the diaphragm out by hooking your finger under the rim or loop (if there is one) and pulling downwards, then try again

 Inserting a cap

-- with clean hands, fill one-third of the cap with spermicide, but don't put any spermicide around the rim as this will stop the cap staying in place
+- with clean hands, fill one-third of the cap with spermicide, but do not put any spermicide around the rim as this will stop the cap staying in place

 - the cap has a groove between the dome and the rim – place some spermicide in this groove

-- squeeze the sides of the cap together and hold it between your thumb and first two fingers
+- squeeze the sides of the cap together and hold it between your thumb and first 2 fingers

 - slide the cap into your vagina, upwards